syncfusion-content/uwp-docs/uwp/Timepicker/Setting-Null-Value.md

 ## Setting the Input Scope for the On-Screen Keyboard

 To set the input scope of the on-screen keyboard, use the InputScope property.
-When the InputScope property set to Number, only the numeric keypad will be visible in the on-screen keyboard.
-The following code example and screen shot illustrate this property.
+When the InputScope property is set to Number, only the numeric keypad will be visible in the on-screen keyboard.
+The following code example and screenshot illustrate this property.

 N>  The AllowInlineEditing property must be set to `true` for this property to take effect.